AchaeaBashingScript/Bashing/README.md

 for the target, if it needs to be somewhere within the command.

 Congratulations, you will now raze the shield of NPCs whenever needed.

+### Battlerage attacks ###

+Each class has a battlerage attack to break denizen shields.
+The builtin `simple` and `simplereverse` strategies will use that ability, if needed and configured.

+To configure the use of the ability, simple use the alias `kconfig bashing rageraze`.
+This will toggle the option.
+No other setting is needed.

+This setting can be used without the normal attack, in combination (it will use the first available one) or the normal attack without the battlerage ability.

 Fleeing
 -------